 When setting up your group health insurance plan, selecting the right funding option can help lower your health care costs while providing the best benefit plan for your employees.
 There are two common ways to fund a group health insurance plan: fully insured and self-funded.
-VistaNational can work with you to determine the most cost-effective funding option for your plan.
+VistaNational can work with you to help you determine your funding options.

-• The premium rates based on the number of employees enrolled in the plan each month.
+• The premium rates are based on the number of employees enrolled in the plan each month.

 • The monthly premium only changes if the number of enrolled employees in the plan changes.